highchair/artinruins-com/_property/jwu-science-innovation.md

 _From SchoolDesigns.com_

-**Design team:** Edward Rowse Architects, Inc., Dimeo Construction (Construction Manager), Odeh Engineers (Structural Engineering), Thorton Tomasetti (LEED Consultant), Woodard & Curran (Civil Engineering), BR+A (M/E/P/FP Engineering), Birchwood Design Group (Landscape Architect)
+**Design team:** Edward Rowse Architects, Inc., Dimeo Construction (Construction Manager), Odeh Engineers (Structural Engineering), Thorton Tomasetti (<span class="abbr">LEED</span> Consultant), Woodard & Curran (Civil Engineering), BR+A (M/E/P/FP Engineering), Birchwood Design Group (Landscape Architect)

 […] The space consists of four science labs; 19 classrooms including technology and computer labs; presentation space; faculty offices; and a café.
 They all combine to create a collaborative and interdisciplinary learning environment.
 The lobby is used as a gallery to display project work and host events.
 At street level is an Innovation Laboratory / Maker’s Space featuring wide windows with display areas that enable pedestrians to see in; it is an active engineering lab.

 […] The design creates a central hub on campus where students and faculty come together and benefit from a variety of spaces to meet, collaborate on projects, and use the technology resources for hands-on learning.
-The building aims to achieve LEED Silver certification and comply with National Grid’s Advanced Buildings Program for increased energy efficiency.[^4]
+The building aims to achieve <span class="abbr">LEED</span> Silver certification and comply with National Grid’s Advanced Buildings Program for increased energy efficiency.[^4]

 [^4]: “John J. Bowen Center For Science And Innovation.”
 SchoolDesigns.com, captured February 19, 2022 from https://schooldesigns.com/Projects/johnson-wales-university-john-j-bowen-center-for-science-and-innovation/